-But everyone doesn't play the openings and replies the same way, of course.
-Looking at eXtreme Gammon's opening book, if we include plays that are within .03 of the best candidate, there are 30 reasonable opening plays, (though some are not commonly played).
-Here they are:
+But everyone doesn't play the openings and replies the same way.
+Looking at eXtreme Gammon's opening book, if we include plays that are within .03 of the best candidate, there are 30 reasonable opening plays, though some are not often seen.
+Here they are, with XG's "best" play in bold: